lspaudel/microservice/README.md

 ---

 ### 4. Gateway Service
-Acts as the single entry point for all client requests.
+This service acts as the single entry point for all client requests.

 **Responsibilities**
 - Request routing